leahlys/leahlys/README.md

-I'm a engineering student at Paris-Saclay University.
-I love maths and learning about things.
+I'm a compsci student at Université de Rennes.
-Currently intersted in learning Rust and Haskell.
+Currently interested in systems and graphics programming.
-I also use Python for class projects and GLSL to build cool shaders